Sight-reading drills, daily · now on iOS

 Why not just use Duolingo or a gamified app?

 Gamified apps optimize for engagement: streaks, mascots, points you chase instead of skill you build.
 No cartoon owl.
 No guilt trips.
-Just the drill — one screen, one goal, name the note as fast as you can, so every rep is real practice.
+Just the drill, one screen, one goal, name the note as fast as you can, so every session is real practice.

 When does Clef launch on the App Store?